antiboredom/flickr-scrape/README.md

 To scrape for a particular search term:

-`python scraper.py --search "SEARCH TERM" --bbox minimum_longitude,minimum_latitude,maximum_longitude,maximum_latitude`
+`python scraper.py --search "SEARCH TERM" --bbox "minimum_longitude minimum_latitude maximum_longitude maximum_latitude"`

 To scrape for a particular group:

-`python scraper.py --group "GROUP URL" --bbox minimum_longitude,minimum_latitude,maximum_longitude,maximum_latitude`
+`python scraper.py --group "GROUP URL"`

 Where GROUP URL is something like https://www.flickr.com/groups/scenery/pool/

+You can also add a lat/lng coordinates to specify a geographic bounding box:

+`python scraper.py --search "SEARCH TERM" --bbox "minimum_longitude minimum_latitude maximum_longitude maximum_latitude"`

 Large-sized (1024px width) will be downloaded by default.
 You can download the original images by passing the flag `--original`.